Cropster/ember-keen/docs/fetch.md

 });
 ```

-By default, the fetch functionality is funneled through a `keen-fetch` service.
+By default, the fetch functionality is funneled through a `keen-fetch` service, which is generated on install.
+If you are upgrading, you can install it by running `ember g ember-keen`.
 It has three methods that you can overwrite:

 ```js
 import KeenFetchService from 'ember-keen/services/keen-fetch';